ROCm/HIP/docs/understand/programming_model_reference.rst

   is 3-dimensional, as provided by the API and is queryable by every thread within the block.

-Cooperative Groups Thread Model
+Cooperative groups Thread Model
 -------------------------------

-The Cooperative Groups API introduces new APIs to launch, group, subdivide, synchronize and identify threads, as well as some predefined group-collective algorithms, but most importantly a matching threading model to think in terms of.
+The Cooperative groups API introduces new APIs to launch, group, subdivide, synchronize and identify threads, as well as some predefined group-collective algorithms, but most importantly a matching threading model to think in terms of.
 It relaxes some restrictions of the :ref:`inherent_thread_model` imposed by the strict 1:1 mapping of architectural details to the programming model.

-The Cooperative Groups API lets you define your own thread groups which may fit your use-case better than those defined by the default thread model.
+The Cooperative groups API lets you define your own thread groups which may fit your use-case better than those defined by the default thread model.

 .. note::